ESA-APEx/apex-stac-browser/README.md

 code from original repository.
 Once you've created the new theme locally, you can proceed to the next step, where we'll build the Docker image.

+### Setting up a build pipeline

+To create an automated build for your new theme, you can copy the existing `.github/workflows/build_apex.yml` file and modify the following fields:

+* `paths`: This should point to your new theme to ensure that a new build is triggered only when changes are made to your theme.
+* `theme`: This should contain the name of your theme.

+By doing this, a new Docker image will be built every time a change is made to the corresponding theme.

 ## Building the Docker Image

 Follow these steps to build a new Docker image with your custom theme: